THIS ARTICLE SUMMARISES PROGRESS IN 2012

 The study provides a much needed method for generating patient-specific airway epithelial cells for disease modeling and in vitro drug testing.

-Dr Janet Rossant PhD, FRS, FRSC (figure 18)is Senior Scientist in the Developmental & Stem Cell Biology Program and Chief of Research at the Hospital for Sick Children Toronto and Professor in the Departments of Molecular Genetics, Obstetrics/Gynaecology and Paediaitrics, University of Toronto.
+Dr Janet Rossant PhD, FRS, FRSC (fig. 37)is Senior Scientist in the Developmental & Stem Cell Biology Program and Chief of Research at the Hospital for Sick Children Toronto and Professor in the Departments of Molecular Genetics, Obstetrics/Gynaecology and Paediaitrics, University of Toronto.
 Her research interests centre on understanding the genetic control of normal and abnormal development in the early mouse embryo using both cellular and genetic manipulation techniques.
 Her interests in the early embryo have led to the discovery of a novel placental stem cell type, the trophoblast stem cell.
 She is Deputy Scientific Director of the Canadian Stem Cell Network.